The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 A player’s vertical is a test for pure athleticism, and when coaches and scouts look at where a player’s vertical ranks, it can tell them a lot about what they think the player can bring to their team.

-This is why athletes tend to ask the question How To Measure Your Vertical Jump At Home?
+This is why athletes ask How To Measure Vertical Jump And Standing Reach?

 There are multiple ways to test your vertical from home…

-We are not saying that one way is better than the other; we will let you decide that for yourself.
+We are not saying one way is better; we will let you decide for yourself.

-Below we will go through the different ways that you can measure your vertical while at home and will go through the pros and cons of each…
+Below we will go through the different ways you can measure your vertical while at home and the pros and cons of each…

 1. Chalk and Wall

-This is an old school way, and the best part is that it is super cheap and everyone can do this from home, all you need is two things, some (1)chalk and a (2)wall
+This is an old-school way, and the best part is that it is super cheap, and everyone can do this from home.
+You only need some (1)chalk and a (2)wall.

 Here are the steps for you to complete…

-- Now in the same position, jump as high as you can and reach as high as you can with the same hand you marked the wall with earlier and touch the wall with your fingertips at your highest point.
+4. Now, squat jump as high as you can in the same position, reach as high as you can with the same hand you marked the wall with earlier, and touch the wall with your fingertips at your highest point.

-Repeat this a couple of times and take an average of your results; this will ensure you get a more accurate result.
+Repeat this a couple of times and take an average of your results to ensure you get a more accurate result.

-Tip: You can do this with tape also instead of chalk, wrap the tape to make it double-sided and stick it to your fingertips.
+Tip: You can do this with tape instead of chalk; wrap the tape to make it double-sided and stick it to your fingertips.
 Then follow steps 2-5.

 Pros: